SSH Vs. SSL – The Technical Differences Explained

 There are literally “n” number of reasons for using the SSH protocol.
 Let’s explore some of the most prominent ones, such as:

-• Secure remote login: SSH offers robust and latest authentication methods, such as two-factor authentication and public key authentication.
-Users can use these methods to securely connect to a machine remotely.
+• Secure remote login: SSH offers robust and latest authentication methods, such as two-factor and public key authentication.
+Users can use these methods to connect to a machine remotely and securely.

-• Secure file transfer: The data in transition is encrypted because of encryption techniques.
-This makes it extremely hard for unauthorized entities to either intercept or view the contents of the data packet.
+• Secure file transfer: The data in transition is encrypted by encryption techniques.
+This makes it extremely hard for unauthorized entities to intercept or view the contents of the data packet.

 • Port forwarding: SSH’s port forwarding or tunneling feature provides access to resources remotely but in a secure manner.
 This feature is of utmost importance because without it, connecting to remote resources would have been impossible due to network security policies or firewall restrictions.

-• Network management: SSH acts as a practical tool for managing network devices remotely, such as routers and switches.
+• Network management: SSH is a practical tool for remotely managing network devices, such as routers and switches.
 Using SSH enables a secure way to configure and monitor these devices.

-• Decreases Workload: The script automation feature of SSH allows administrators to execute scripts remotely, which in turn reduces the workload on administrators and improves the overall system management efficiency.
+• Decreases Workload: The script automation feature of SSH allows administrators to execute scripts remotely, reducing the workload on administrators and improving the overall system management efficiency.

 What is SSL?

 The full form of SSL is Secure Socket Layer.
-SSL protocol is a common security protocol responsible for protecting data transmission between two parties, such as a web browser and a server.
+SSL protocol is a common security protocol that protects data transmission between two parties, such as a web browser and a server.
 This protocol uses encryption and authentication to accomplish this task.

-By using digital certificates and PKI, SSL is able to create encrypted HTTPS connections.
+By using digital certificates and PKI, SSL can create encrypted HTTPS connections.
 Once the SSL connection is created, you can securely transmit sensitive information, such as credit card details and personal information, without worrying about man-in-the-middle attacks or eavesdropping.

 People often use both of these terms – SSL and TLS, interchangeably, and this could happen because of any of the two reasons mentioned below: